 - Core 106-10 MWF 12:40-1:40pm

 Discovery, Courage, and the Heroic Life

-This course will explore various aspects of discovery, courage, and heroes through the core texts that all sections of E&D will be reading together: the dialogues of Plato, the slave narrative of Frederick Douglass, the Communist Manifesto of Marx and Engels, and the twentieth century cultural criticism of Virginia Woolf.
-In addition, our sections will be reading Stephen Ambrose’s Undaunted Courage: Meriwether Lewis, Thomas Jefferson, and the Opening of the American West, Lauren Kessler’s Stubborn Twig: Three Generations in the Life of a Japanese American Family, and I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban by Malala Yousafzai.
+This course will explore various aspects of discovery, courage, and heroes through several core texts: the dialogues of Plato, the slave narrative of Frederick Douglass, the Communist Manifesto of Marx and Engels, and the twentieth century cultural criticism of Virginia Woolf.
+In addition, will be reading Stephen Ambrose’s Undaunted Courage: Meriwether Lewis, Thomas Jefferson, and the Opening of the American West, Lauren Kessler’s Stubborn Twig: Three Generations in the Life of a Japanese American Family, and I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban by Malala Yousafzai.

 One of our main intentions is to ask why we can often attain insight, truth, and knowledge only after challenging and courageous journeys of discovery.
 The course is also intended to develop your skills as a critical thinker, writer, classroom participant, and close reader of texts.